-We are thrilled to announce that, of 27 awards nationwide, two Duke Psychiatry residents have earned the distinction of being AAGP Scholars!
+Go, Duke!
+Of 27 awards nationwide, two Duke Psychiatry residents have earned the distinction of being AAGP Scholars!
 Drs.
-Alice Uflacker (PGY3) and Kim Johnson (PGY2) have been selected for the 2014 AAGP Scholars Program.
+Alice Uflacker (PGY3) and Kim Johnson (PGY2) attended the AAGP meeting as members of the 2014 AAGP Scholars Program.

 Video post: A History of Duke Psychiatry, 1940-2012.
 Presented by Dan G. Blazer, MD, PhD.
 (Note that Duke NetID or a guest ID are required.)

 Visit the NY Time blog for some thought-provoking observations about The Antidepressant Generation, written by Duke's own Dr. Doris Iarovici.